 Trauma does not discriminate based on age.
 Children can be affected by traumatic events, and even though the symptoms of trauma can manifest differently in children than adults, it doesn’t mean that children can’t also be impacted.
 When a child suffers from a trauma or a series of traumas, it can lead to poor emotional regulation, nightmares, depressive symptoms, difficulty forming attachments, behavioral issues, and trouble sleeping.
 Older children may engage in unsafe or risky behaviors like drinking, drugs, or unsafe sex.
 It is important to address stressful life events and traumas as early as possible, especially in children because childhood is one of the most developmentally significant times in life.
 Untreated trauma can lead to a variety of mental and physical issues later in life.
+To learn more about recognizing this trauma, check out our post on EMDR Early Intervention.

 EMDR has been shown to be helpful when treating adults, but a growing body of research shows that the positive effects of EMDR can be applied to children as well.
 EMDR allows children to process traumatic events, and for a child a therapy that gives them the tools to break down and process their trauma is vital.
 Young children don’t have a lot of control in their lives, but EMDR gives them the opportunity to create a greater sense of control over their bodies and minds.
 Numerous studies have found that EMDR can decrease the symptoms of depression, anxiety, poor self-esteem, and PTSD in children.
 A study done by Carlijn de Roos (2017) compares the effectiveness of EMDR and Cognitive Behavioral Writing; researchers found that EMDR was extremely effective in reducing PTSD symptoms in children and that most of the children who went through the program no longer met the diagnostic requirements for PTSD.
 Another study conducted by Femy Wanders, Marike Serra, and Ad de Jongh (2017) found that EMDR intervention with children who have severe behavioral issues led to a decrease in negative behaviors and improved self-esteem.